-The proposed project will connect to existing sewer and water lines at the corner of Koala Road and Rancho Road.
+The proposed project will be required to connect to the sewer lines under Cactus Road and utilize the sanitary sewer system.
 No septic tanks systems will be used.
 As a result, impacts will be less than significant.

 F. Would the project directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • Less than Significant Impact with Mitigation.